Garden Office Cost

 Are you hiding behind a tree?
 This may not seem important, but my building is.
 During the autumn season, the office is always covered in fallen leaves from the trees, which must be removed.
 It's not the best job, and if not cleared, it can cause problems with the felt roofing.

-Electrics.
 How will you power your office?
-You'll need a certified electrician to insert your electrics, and the cost will rise the further you are from home.
+You'll need a certified electrician to install your electrics, and the cost will rise the further you are from home.
 An armoured cable will be required to connect your home and office, which will be costly.
-It will have to be dug underground or installed along a fence, which can take a long.
+It will have to be dug underground or installed along a fence, which can take a long time.

 Consider how you will build your office, including the roof, floor, and wall designs.
 There are numerous ways to accomplish this, so consider the following: